shaigoldman/commandLineDungeon/README.md

 # commandLineDungeon

 How to play:

-1 open terminal in mac
+1. open terminal in mac

-2 Zoom in with command+ (on some computers, command shift +).
+2. Zoom in with command+ (on some computers, command shift +).

-3 change into desktop directory:
+3. Change into desktop directory:

 	cd Desktop

-4 Install the game:
+4. Install the game:

 	git clone https://github.com/shaigoldman/commandLineDungeon.git
 	cd commandLineDungeon

-5 Play:
+5. Play:

 	python game.py